grafnu/daq-1/docs/troubleshooting.md

 * Join the
 [daq-users@googlegroups.com](https://groups.google.com/forum/#!forum/daq-users)
 mailing list, and use it as the primary source of troubleshooting.
-  * If there is propritary or contractual information involved, you can always email somebody directly, but will likely result in a slower response time.
+  * If there is proprietary or contractual information involved, you can always email somebody directly, but will likely result in a slower response time.
 * The `inst/cmdrun.log` file contains a copy of the console output from DAQ.
   * This file should be attached to communications about resolving DAQ issues.